- Funding Criteria and Procedures

-Applications may be submitted year-round.
-Please apply at least two months before your project begins.
-Your application must be accompanied by a budget statement showing expenses and other sources of revenue.
+Each application must use the Application Form and Budget Template that is available under Downloads, below.
+As indicated on the template, budget statements must show all project expenses and other sources of revenue.
 Proposals that do not meet the criteria or applications that are not complete will not be approved.
-A final project report upon the completion of the project is required.
+A final project report upon completion of the project is required.

 Examples of Approved Justice and Reconciliation Projects